Richard Hermer, Baron Hermer: Russia–Ukraine war

-Gaza war and Iran–Israel war
+Gaza war and Twelve-Day War

 On 25 July 2024, Hermer visited Israel to hold talks with his counterparts in the Israeli Ministry of Justice, as well as Justice Minister Yariv Levin and Defence Minister Yoav Gallant, amidst what was reported as a change of the government's legal stance on the conflict in Gaza.
 In his visit, he confirmed that the United Kingdom would not be pursuing the previous Conservative government's objections to the International Criminal Court's arrest warrant for both Gallant and Israeli Prime Minister Benjamin Netanyahu.

 In August, Hermer intervened in the Foreign Office review over whether the government should ban arms sales to Israel, during a reported difficulty for officials to distinguish between "offensive" and "defensive" weapons.
 Hermer reportedly declined to approve a decision to ban some weapons sales to Israel unless it was proved that those weapons were being used to break international humanitarian law.
 On 2 September, in a decision coordinated by Hermer, the Foreign Office and the Business and Trade department, the government suspended 30 arms export licenses to Israel after the review found that was a "clear risk" of UK arms being used in violation of humanitarian law.

 In October, Hermer confirmed in an interview with The Financial Times that the government would "comply" with their "lawful obligations" regarding any potential arrest warrant for Netanyahu from the International Criminal Court.
 Hermer also said that the government was determined to not do anything that "undermines the ICC."

-In June 2025, following the initial strikes by Israel on Iran, Hermer advised the government that the UK becoming involved in any US strikes on Iran could be illegal, with Hermer being concerned over the UK playing any role in the Iran–Israel war other than defending its allies.
+In June 2025, following the initial strikes by Israel on Iran, Hermer advised the government that the UK becoming involved in any US strikes on Iran could be illegal, with Hermer being concerned over the UK playing any role in the Twelve-Day War other than defending its allies.
 He also reportedly had questions over whether the actions of Israel in Iran were legal.
 The advice was meant to be kept secret in line with the ministerial code, but it was leaked to several media outlets, leading to an official inquiry by the Cabinet Office over the leaks.